Have you ever wondered why your homemade pizza dough never quite reaches the lofty heights of your favorite pizzeria’s crust?

 How Do You Calculate Hydration for Pizza Dough?

-To calculate hydration, you take the total weight of water and divide it by the total weight of flour; the result will be a decimal number that you will multiply by 100 to get the percentage.
+To calculate hydration, you divide the total weight of water by the total weight of flour; the result will be a decimal number that you will multiply by 100 to get the percentage.

 Remember, Flour is always 100%, so that will be our base or denominator.